jasp-stats/jaspRegression/inst/help/Correlation.md

 #### Assumption checks

 - Multivariate normality
-  - Shapiro: Computes the Shapiro-Wilk statistic to test the null hypothesis that the selected variables have multivariate normal distribution.
+  - Shapiro:  Generalized Shapiro-Wilk test for multivariate normality by Villasenor-Alva and Gonzalez-Estrada (2009), using the mvShapiroTest package.

 - Pairwise normality
   - Shapiro: For each possible combination of the selected variables, computes the Shapiro-Wilk statistic to test the null hypothesis that the variable pair has a bivariate normal distribution.